 When she is not at Artspace, you might find Anna teaching Pilates or searching for surf waves.

-Aneesha Marwah joined Artspace’s Consulting and Strategic Partnerships (CSP) team in June 2017.
+Aneesha Marwah joined Artspace’s Consulting team in June 2017.
 She moved to Minneapolis from Chicago, where she previously worked for Goodman Williams Group, a real estate research firm.
 Aneesha earned her Master of Urban Planning and Policy with a concentration in Economic Development from the University of Illinois at Chicago (UIC) in 2015.
 Major projects she’s involved with at Artspace include the Preliminary Feasibility and Arts Market Studies for Artspace’s consulting communities.
 Before joining Artspace, her work included transit-oriented development studies, downtown master planning, and market studies.

 Naomi Marx joined Artspace in 2011 as an Asset Manager.
 Her projects included Spinning Plate Artist Lofts in Pittsburgh; Read’s Artspace in Bridgeport, Connecticut; Artspace Buffalo Lofts in Buffalo, New York; Artspace Patchogue Lofts in Patchogue, New York; and El Barrio’s Artspace in New York City.